mahesh973/ml-algos-from-scratch/README.md

 ## About

 Machine learning algorithms are often used as black boxes, with the inner workings hidden behind libraries and frameworks.
-This project aims to demystify these algorithms by implementing them from scratch.
-By doing so, we can gain a deeper understanding of how they work and how to optimize them.
+This work aims to better understand these algorithms by implementing them from scratch.

 ## Implemented Algorithms